 Answer: Any of the following – title tags, URLs, page copy, H1 tags, image name and alt-text.

 If you’re looking to hire an SEO beyond a generalist, you’ll need to ask some more tech-specific questions to better understand their SEO techniques.
 It’s important to understand that the candidate has a deeper understanding of what impacts search engine results, and knows how to apply technical changes using long term strategy.

 Answer: A robots.txt file is a simple text page that is placed on the root level of the server (usually located at www.website.com/robots.txt).
 This file is used to exclude certain pages on your site from getting indexed by search engines.
 You can also use the file to exclude your entire website.

-Answer: Yes, they can.
-By using Search Console, you can fetch and render any page to see which elements are read and displayed correctly.
-Search Console identifies elements that cannot be rendered so they can be fixed.
+Answer: Yes, and you can test for it with Search Console.
+Using Search Console, you’ll be able to fetch and render any page to see which elements are read and displayed correctly.
+Search Console identifies elements that cannot be rendered so they can be fixed

-Answer: Yes, they can.
+Answer: Yes, search engines can crawl content in PDF files.
 Not only does Google crawl and index them but PDFs will come up directly in the search results for some searches.
 Usually forms, templates and other documents like that.

 Answer: (Varied) The goal of this question is to see where a candidate may demonstrate the most passion for their work.
 Some may be extremely interested in competitor research, finding keyword gaps and producing detailed strategies for creating quality content.
 Others may be more interested in getting in deep with Google Analytics 4 to track metrics and SEO campaign performance like conversion rates and keyword rankings.

 If your candidate doesn’t know the answer to the above questions and you’re hiring for an SEO specific position, then they’re obviously not a great fit.